Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: Conclusion

 Weak supervision (WS) is a statistical framework for modeling and combining noisy sources with varied coverages without any labeled data~\citep{ratner2017snorkel, varma2019learning}.
 However, WS is typically applied over \textit{human-generated} functions while our setting consists of \textit{machine-generated} functions.
-This results in several issues when attempting to apply existing WS tools.
-(1) WS theoretically assumes all noisy sources are better than random performance (50\% accuracy), while 40\% of our generated functions are \textit{below 25\%} (\cref{sec:approach}).
+This presents issues when attempting to apply existing WS tools.
+(1) WS theoretically assumes all noisy sources are better than random performance (50\% accuracy), yet 40\% of our generated functions are \textit{below 25\%} (\cref{sec:approach}).
 (2) WS attempts to deploy functions that achieve high quality on narrow slices of data (high precision), and allow the function to \textit{abstain} on data external to the slice (low recall).
 While humans can express when functions should abstain, the machine-generated functions do not contain this logic.
-This makes it difficult to identify and exploit the high precision, low recall functions.
-To handle the \textit{open} WS setting, we present a novel algorithm for ensembling the functions.
+To handle the \textit{open} WS setting, we introduce a new algorithm for ensembling the functions (\cref{alg:approach}).

-\systemnamec achieves a pair F1 score of 67.5 on average across evaluation settings, a 12.1 point increase over \systemnamea{}, using \verb|text-davinci-003|.
-The prototype system demonstrates the possibility of LLM-based data management systems that achieve high quality at low cost, while maintaining generality.
-Our work makes the following contributions.